 3. Concentrate on Keeping your Groundstrokes Deep

-By keeping your groundstrokes deep you will be reducing the opportunities the Net Rusher has to approach the net.
+By keeping your groundstrokes deep you will be reducing the opportunities your opponent has to approach the net.

-If you find that your groundstrokes are all landing around the service line then you are just asking for trouble as the net rusher will have an open invitation to come into the net.
+If you find that your groundstrokes are all landing around the service line then you are just asking for trouble as your opponent will have an open invitation to come into the net.

-You should also work on having a good enough first and second serve that makes it harder for the net rusher to chip and charge their returns.
+You should also work on having a good enough first and second serve that makes it harder for your opponent to chip and charge their returns.

 4. Go Crosscourt more often than down the line on your passing shots

-Following this one tip will greatly reduce the number of errors you make when playing a net rusher.
+Following this one tip will greatly reduce the number of errors you make when playing a player who likes to approach the net.

 However, most recreational players will go for the do or die shot down the line shot every time without considering the other options they have e.g. hitting crosscourt, hitting a lob, or hitting the ball low to the opponent’s feet.